 It has been reassuring to see the trend towards renewable energy developing over the past decade, proving that we are becoming more sustainable.
 Public opinion appears to have exerted sufficient influence to create a unified movement towards renewable energy.

-Now that we are moving in this direction, it is becoming increasingly obvious that the devil is in the detail, as we are faced with the daily complex technical challenges that stand in the way of genuine sustainable energy production.
+Now that we are moving in this direction, it is becoming increasingly obvious that the devil is in the detail, as we are faced with the daily complex technical challenges that stand in the way of genuinely sustainable energy production.
 Energy storage is an emerging technology that is playing an ever more vital role in overcoming these challenges.

 The problem with intermittent renewable energy generation